M-HarrisJr/M-HarrisJr/README.md

 </ul>

 <h2 align="center">About me</h2>
-<p align="center">I'm a motivated Cloud & Software Engineer currently holding the OCI
+<p align="center">I'm a motivated Cloud/Software/Data Engineer currently holding the AWS Data Engineering Associate, OCI
-Multicloud Architect Professional and OCI Developer, combined with experience deploying serverless applications, building backend APIs, and working with cloud services across OCI and AWS.
+Multicloud Architect Professional, OCI Developer Professional, and the Azure Fundamentals Certification, combined with experience deploying serverless applications, building backend APIs, and working with cloud services across AWS, OCI, & Azure.
 Background in technical support and IT troubleshooting with strong communication and problem-solving skills.
 I graduated from Gwinnett Technical College with a 3.6 GPA, earning my Associate's Degree in Computer Programming.
 I currently also hold an ISC2 Cybersecurity Certification.
 Traits that define me are, highly adaptable, fast-learning, and driven to build production-ready cloud systems while continuously improving technical depth.
 The certifications and degrees I am currently pursuing are below.</p>